-Our favorite homemade & budget-friendly Christmas gifts don’t to take forever to make, and they don’t cost a fortune, either!
-We have actually given or received all of these, and you don’t have to have a lot of talent to create them.
+Our favorite homemade & budget-friendly Christmas gifts don’t take forever to make, and they don’t cost a fortune, either!
+We have actually given or received most all of these, and you don’t have to have a lot of talent to create them (although I bet you’re more talented than you give yourself credit for!)

 So as the clock ticks toward the big day and your shopping budget dwindles, consider making one or more of these!